 Begun as Jergens Soap Company in the US and now under the umbrella of a Japanese personal care products company, Kao USA extends the reach of its business from the Americas to Europe, the Middle East, and the Africa regions.
 Altogether, the company supplies its products to customers in more than 50 countries, including Australia, Austria, Belgium, Canada, Czech Republic, Denmark, Finland, France, Germany, Ireland, Italy, the Netherlands, New Zealand, South Africa, Spain, Switzerland, the United Arab Emirates, the UK, and the US.

-While Kao Corporation does not report revenue specifically for Kao USA, its Americas business contributed nearly 9% of the firm's 2013 revenue, a 21% increase vs. 2011.
+While Kao Corporation does not report revenues specifically for Kao USA, its Americas business contributed 9% of the firm's 2015 revenues.

 Product launches have helped to hold rivals P&G and Unilever at bay.
 Among them, Kao USA rolled out a handful of products intended to answer common hair care complaints (such as frizziness, root touch-ups, and limp tresses), as well as boost the benefits of a sunless tan with anti-aging moisturizers and SPF protection.